 Wireless networks can be vulnerable to hackers or malicious software (such as worms).
 Wireless networks use radio waves that can go beyond the boundaries of your home or business.
 If you don't secure your network, people with computers nearby may be able to access information on your computers and use your internet connection to perform illegal activities.
 Set up a custom security key on your wireless network (WPA is recomended), to help protect it from unauthorized access.

 Internet users are constantly being offered free software.
 Remember that behind every website or email campaign is a real individual or business attempting to generate revenue.
 Be cautious when considering installing “free software.”

 Legitimate software can be modified to house malware and made available for download on third party sites.
 The safest way to obtain software is to download it directly from the manufacturer.

 Downloading trial software

-Sometimes companies offer "Trial Software" or beta versions of their pay-for software that may expire after a set time or be limited in functionality.
-Some of this is legitimate, but some will deliver badware or extra items that the user did not agree to.
+Sometimes companies offer "trial software" or beta versions of the software that may expire after a set time or be limited in functionality.
+Some of this is legitimate, but some will deliver malware or extra items that the user did not agree to.
 Do research on the software package online to see what others who have tried it are saying about it.
 There are many online sites where users report malicious software packages.